BunnySoCrazy/SECAD-Net/README.md

 ![teaser](https://github.com/BunnySoCrazy/SECAD-Net/blob/main/assets/teaser_github.gif)
 This repository provides the official code of SECAD-Net.

+📢: We will release the code for evaluation and the preprocessed Fusion360 dataset later.
+For detailed information or any inquiries, please contact pli142857@gmail.com.

 📢: The current code can only use marching cubes to generate mesh, and the code to generate CAD format is currently a stub function.
 I have proposed an initial implementation in this [issue discussion](https://github.com/BunnySoCrazy/SECAD-Net/issues/2#issuecomment-1783765741).
 After thorough testing and validation, I intend to merge this code into the main codebase of the repository.

 ## Dependencies